 Light: Partial shade to full shade.

-Watering: Keep the soil moist, but not waterlogged.
+Watering: Keep the soil moist but not soaked.

 Light: Full sun to partial shade.

-Watering: Water sparingly; allow the soil to dry out between waterings.
+Watering: Water lightly and let the soil dry out before watering again.

 Creating Your Miniature Garden

-Experiment with layering by placing taller plants like the Dwarf Mugo Pine at the back and smaller groundcovers like Irish Moss at the front to create depth.
+Experiment with layering by placing taller plants like the Dwarf Mugo Pine at the back and smaller groundcovers like Irish Moss at the front as it will create depth.

 Design Tips for Miniature Gardens

 - Plan Your Layout: Sketch your garden layout before planting.
-Consider the heights, colors and textures of your chosen plants.
+Think about the heights, colors and textures of the plants you are choosing.

-- Add Accessories: Integrate miniature furniture, pathways and even tiny houses for a more immersive look.
+- Add Accessories: Use miniature furniture, small pathways and even tiny houses.

-- Maintain Regularly: Regular pruning and maintenance keep your garden tidy and healthy.
+- Maintain Regularly: Pruning often and the proper maintenance will keep your garden tidy and healthy.